Books • Editing • Podcasting• Journalism • Social Video • Audience Strategy • Content Direction • Events

-She is the author of several books on word origins, including Once Upon a Word (Rockridge Press, 2020), Words from Hell (Chambers, 2023), and Useless Etymology (Chambers, 2025), the first two of which have sold more than 30,000 copies.
+Jess Zafarris is the author of several bestselling books on word origins, including Once Upon a Word: A Word-Origin Dictionary for Kids (Rockridge Press, 2020), Words from Hell: Unearthing the Darkest Secrets of English Etymology (Chambers, 2023), and Useless Etymology: Offbeat Word Origins for Curious Minds (Chambers, 2025).

-Jess has built a devoted following of more than 96,000 TikTok users (@jesszafarris) who tune in to hear her talk about etymology.
-She also co-hosts the podcast Words Unravelled, which draws around 25,000 daily views and listens across YouTube podcast platforms.
+She is a video content creator who has built a devoted social media following of more than 130K followers on TikTok and Instagram, and she co-hosts the video and audio podcast Words Unravelled, which has more than 135,000 YouTube subscribers along with more than 25,000 daily listeners and viewers across platforms.
 Her blog, UselessEtymology.com, has been educating curious word lovers for more than a decade.

 Jess has more than 13 years of experience in digital media, having served as a content, editorial, and audience director at organizations including Writer’s Digest, Adweek, and Ragan Communications.
 She has ghostwritten thought leadership pieces for advertising industry executives that have appeared in Fast Company and The New York Times.